stackotter/swift-cross-ui/CONTRIBUTING.md

 ## Environment setup

-1. Fork and clone SwiftGtkUI
+1. Fork and clone SwiftCrossUI
 2. Install the required dependencies as detailed in the [readme](README.md)
 3. Open Package.swift to open the package in Xcode and you're ready to code, have fun

 ## How to do something useful

-1. Look through [the issues on GitHub](https://github.com/stackotter/SwiftGtkUI/issues) and choose an issue to work on (or open one if you have an idea)
+1. Look through [the issues on GitHub](https://github.com/stackotter/swift-cross-ui/issues) and choose an issue to work on (or open one if you have an idea)
 2. Leave a comment on the issue to let people know that you're working on it
 3. Make necessary changes to the codebase
 4. Open a PR, making sure to reference the issue that your changes address
 5. If a maintainer requests changes, implement the changes
 6. A maintainer will merge the changes and the issue can be closed
-7. Thank you for improving SwiftGtkUI
+7. Thank you for improving SwiftCrossUI!

 ## Before opening a PR